jy9050/employee-churn-analysis/README.md

 - Model: Logistic Regression
 - Target: Attrition (Yes/No)

+## 📓 Notebook

+The full analysis and machine learning model can be found in:
+`notebooks/churn_analysis.ipynb`

 ## 💡 Key Insights
 - Employees working overtime are more likely to leave
 - Low job satisfaction strongly impacts attrition